OpenMDAO/OpenMDAO-Procedures/documentation/index.rst

 Now, follow these steps:

 1. Update the script ``go-openmdao-dev.py``, which is located in the root directory of your repo.
-Update the version of Sphinx, and if necessary, docutils.
+   (Change the version of Sphinx, and if necessary, docutils.)

 2. Deactivate your virtual environment::

      deactivate